2023 Vázquez-Valarezo Poetry Award winners announced

 Kira Banks '23 came to Augustana to study biology and public health and, as often happens at a liberal arts school, discovered a passion for a seemingly unrelated major — Classics.
 Read about her recent award.

-Dr. Danielle Fatkin will present "Understanding Baptism: Its Origins in Roman Judaea and Why They Matter."
+Dr. Danielle Fatkin, Associate Professor of History at Knox College, will present a lecture entitled "Understanding Baptism: Its Origins in Roman Judaea and Why They Matter."

-Dr. Robert Holschuh Simmons will present "Demagogues and Masses in Athens and the Athenian Theatre: Class Anxiety and Apprehensions About Insurgencies in Euripides’ Tragedies."
+Dr. Robert Holschuh Simmons, Associate Professor and Chair of Classics at Monmouth College, will present a lecture entitled "Demagogues and Masses in Athens and the Athenian Theatre: Class Anxiety and Apprehensions About Insurgencies in Euripides’ Tragedies."